Block hackers and protect your iPhone with Avast One

 If you’re seeing a lot of pop-up ads, your phone could have an adware infection.
+If the problem persists, even when you have ad-blocking enabled, that could be a sign of potential hacking.
 Steer clear of these pop-ups, and don’t click or open them under any circumstances – it could make the problem worse.

 Receiving communications from unrecognized numbers could indicate you’ve been the victim of a data breach.
 Don’t answer calls from unrecognized numbers, unless you’re expecting them or can verify their authenticity.

 A hacked iPhone or Android phone can send text messages to all its contacts.
 If the phone of someone you know has been hacked, your number could be next.
 Check your call logs for any unusual activity, and if you see a number you don’t recognize, consider blocking the contact and reporting it as spam.